 - Describe the political, economic, and religious contours of the United Monarchy period.
 What was good?
 What was bad?

 - What is a “prophet”?
-What are the functions and characteristic elements of Israelite prophecy?
+What are the characteristic elements of Israelite prophecy?
 How were Israelite prophets both like and unlike prophets in other Ancient Near Eastern cultures?

 - Describe the ministry of Elijah.
 What were some of the high and low points?
 What was his overall message, and how was this message relevant in Elijah’s historical context?

 - Describe the overall message of the books of Amos and Hosea.

 - Discuss the book of Isaiah, including its proposed history of composition.
 What does this book in its final form say that would be a comfort (or a challenge) to Jews returning to their homeland?

 - Describe Jeremiah’s prophetic career.
 Name two or three key passages in the book of Jeremiah that shed light on his message in the years leading up to and following the Fall of Jerusalem.

 - Discuss the Babylonian exile as a catalyst for the religious thought of Judaism.
 What theological questions did the exile raise, and how did those who lived through it seek to answer them?

 Part I. Thirty-five multiple-choice questions worth two points each, based on the key terms listed above and assigned Scripture readings (140 points).